rhodyprog4ds/BrownFall21/_sources/syllabus/about-course.md

 ### About your instructor

 Name: Dr. Sarah Brown
-Office hours:  TBA via zoom, link in BrightSpace
+Office hours:  TBA via zoom, link on BrightSpace

 Dr. Brown is a new Assistant Professor of Computer Science, who does research on how social context changes machine learning.
 Dr. Brown earned a PhD in Electrical Engineering from Northeastern University, completed a postdoctoral fellowship at University of California Berkeley, and worked as a postdoctoral research associate at Brown University before joining URI.
 At Brown University, Dr. Brown taught the Data and Society course for the Master's in Data Science Program.